avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:
+June 2nd 2020:   I have continued the setup process, and was able to get streaming to work on the local network.
+I ran into a few problems but I was able to solve them with some researching.
+Next step is to set up remote streaming to the server.
+Even then, I am not sure how I will download the video data for storage/analysis, as I reallt don't know how the image data is processed.
+I may have to learn a lot more to be able to do that.
+I have still not heard back from MSGC about my questions.

 June 1st, 2020:   Dr. Ghassemi discovered the connection issue that I have been having, and I can now access the data hub web application remotely - Yay!
 It was because the ports (8000 and 5000) needed to be forwarded from the his end, not just mine.
 I feel vindicated in my identification of the problem, at least.
 Even so, the redirection loop I encountered last time was still present, which I suspected might be the case.
 Ben has not responded to my last three emails, and I am not optimistic.
 Dr. Ghassemi has encouraged me to try my own method if video streaming using the data-hub (and another similar project he found about building a baby monitor) as a reference.
 I have begun following the instruction for the baby monitor project, but I am struggling to decipher the bash script that it is having me write.
 It's not really necessary, but I would like to learn as much as I can in the process.
 Our project has been accepted by the MSGC for funding - I have filled out the requested paperwork and am waiting to hear back about a few questions I had.